-The experimental work was performed in the Nano Research laboratory at the University of Nigeria Nsuka; the precursor materials were synthesized (prepared) followed by characterizations of the obtained materials and evaluation of their optical properties.
+The experimental work was performed in the Nano Research laboratory at the University of of the obtained materials and evaluation of their optical properties.
 In the following part of this chapter, experimental technicalities are presented, including the materials and chemicals used in the research project, typical materials, basic materials characterization techniques, cell assembly details, and optical testing specifications.